flogbl/buf_read_splitter/README.md

 `reader.matcher(SimpleMatcher::new(b"<CHANGE SEP>"))`

 The size of the buffer part can be limited.\
-For example to limit the buffer part to read only 100 bytes :\
+For example to limit the stream to read only 100 bytes :\
 `reader.set_limit_read(Some(100));`\
 ...and to reinitialize it :\
 `reader.set_limit_read(None);`\